On Root Cause Localization and Anomaly Mitigation through Causal Inference: Experiments

-First, on both datasets, we can notice that increasing the norm of action values can always improve the flipping ratio.
-It means most of the abnormal samples can be flipped as normal ones with sufficient changes.
-Therefore, the key is to conduct minimum interventions on the original samples.
-As shown in Figure \ref{fig:loan_scm}, on the Loan dataset, both NaiveAR and ADCAR can achieve a near 100\% flipping ratio evaluated by Deep SVDD with very small action values ($\|\mathbf{c}\cdot \theta\|_2 < 7.5$).
-On the other hand, in terms of flipping the ground truth label $\mathbf{Y}$, ADCAR can achieve a higher flipping ratio with a lower norm of action values compared with NaiveAR.
-On the Adult dataset, as shown in Figure \ref{fig:adult_scm}, ADCAR can still achieve better performance over NaiveAR by setting various $\lambda$ values for flipping both the ground truth label $\mathbf{Y}$ and detected label $\hat{\mathbf{Y}}$.
+As shown in Figure \ref{fig:loan_scm}, on the Loan dataset, both NaiveAM and RootCLAM can achieve a near 100\% flipping ratio evaluated by Deep SVDD with very small action values ($\|\mathbf{c}\cdot \theta\|_2 < 7.5$).
+On the other hand, in terms of flipping the ground truth label $\mathbf{Y}$, RootCLAM can achieve a higher flipping ratio with a lower norm of action values compared with NaiveAM.
+On the Adult dataset, as shown in Figure \ref{fig:adult_scm}, RootCLAM can still achieve better performance over NaiveAM by setting various $\lambda$ values for flipping both the ground truth label $\mathbf{Y}$ and detected label $\hat{\mathbf{Y}}$.

-{\bf Sensitivity analysis by setting various $\alpha$ values in the objective function (Eq.~\eqref{eq:obj}).} In the training procedure, the hyperparameter $\alpha$ controls how close the anomaly scores of counterfactual samples should be to the threshold.
-We further evaluate the flipping ratios by tuning the hyperparameter $\alpha$.
-In this experiment, we still use Deep SVDD as the base model and include the results on AE in Appendix.
-Here, a smaller $\alpha$ indicates that the counterfactual samples should be closer to the center of normal samples.
-Figure \ref{fig:loan_r} shows that on the Loan dataset, the counterfactual samples evaluated by Deep SVDD can be easily flipped as long as we require the distance between the counterfactual sample and the center less than the threshold with $\alpha=0.9$.
-Meanwhile, in order to make the majority of counterfactual samples have the ground truth label as normal, we need to set a small $\alpha$ value ($\alpha<=0.5$), which indicates the counterfactual samples should be closer to the center to flip the ground truth label.
-In this case, the norm of action values is increasing, meaning that we should conduct more interventions on abnormal samples to flip the ground truth label as normal.
+{\bf Sensitivity analysis by setting various $\alpha$ in the objective function (Eq.~\eqref{eq:obj}) for anomaly mitigation.} The hyperparameter $\alpha$ in Eq.~\eqref{eq:obj} controls how close the anomaly scores of counterfactual samples should be to the threshold.
+We evaluate the flipping ratios by tuning the hyperparameter $\alpha$.
+A smaller $\alpha$ indicates that the counterfactual samples should be closer to the center of normal samples (DeepSVDD) or have a smaller reconstruction error (AE).

-As shown in Figure \ref{fig:adult_r}, on the Adult dataset, we have similar observations.
-First, the counterfactual samples evaluated by Deep SVDD can be easily flipped.
-Meanwhile, setting a small $\alpha$ value ($\alpha<=0.3$) can achieve a high flipping ratio in terms of the ground truth label, which also leads to a large norm of action value.
-The big jumps in ground truth flipping ratio and the norm of action values could be because income (defined in Appendix) is not a continuous function, meaning that updating feature values in a specific range may not have an impact on the income.
-For example, there is no effect on income when the age is between 20 and 30, but the action of reducing the age below 30 will directly reduce the income by 2,816 without considering marginal effects on other endogenous features.

-{\bf Case study.} We conduct case studies to show that ADCAR can provide individual explanations and recommendations for anomalies.
-We still use Deep SVDD as the base anomaly detection model and show the results on AE in Appendix.
-To show the effectiveness, we also compare the actions predicted by ADCAR with NaiveAR.